nathan-cox830/Cox-Data-Science-Portfolio/basic_streamlit_app/README.md

 In order to run this app, download my repository's files, install any necessary packages, and run the code **streamlit run basic_streamlit_app/main.py** in your terminal.

+Utilizing features such as:
+- Loudness
+- Acousticness
+- Valence
+- Tempo

+This app explores their relationship with popularity through:
+- Histograms
+- Correlation Matrices
+- Scatterplots
+- Violin Plots

-This app utilizes histograms, correlation matrices, scatterplots, and violin plots to visualize, explore, and learn from this data.
-I hope you enjoy it!
+I am excited for my first project and I hope you enjoy it!